RDYG18/INN-Hotels-Predicting-Booking-Cancellations-Using-Machine-Learning/README.md

 **Data Preparation**

-Before training the logistic regression model, the dataset was preprocessed by applying **one-hot encoding** to categorical features (with drop_first=True) and splitting the data into training 70% and test 30% sets.
+Before training the logistic regression model, the dataset was preprocessed by applying **one-hot encoding** to categorical features and splitting the data into training 70% and test 30% sets.
 The target variable was **booking_status** (1 = Canceled, 0 = Not Canceled).
 The class distribution remained consistent across both sets 33% cancellations, ensuring a balanced and representative split for modeling.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/b086ad68-b04d-4e55-81e0-6e10a744640a" width="300"/>